EMT-Basic

 Application

-The application process is a 2 step process:
+The application process is now a 1 step process:

-Our application is completed entirely online.
+Our application is submitted entirely online.

 Notification

 Each term has a notification period.
 You will be notified about your status during the notification period via email.
-Please do not call the office asking about your application status.

 • Conditionally Accepted